Best Things To Do in Isle of Skye, Scotland by JetSettingFools.com

 Ranking as one of the top attractions in Isle of Skye and serving as a symbol of the island, Old Man of Storr is an Isle of Skye must see sight!

-The ‘Old Man’ – a 164-foot-tall rocky pinnacle – stands on its own, separated from the cliffs of The Storr.
-Part of the Trotternish Ridge and a fine example of the landslips that are so characteristic of the island, the oblong rock appears to be standing precariously on one end: balanced, but with a slight tilt.
+The ‘Old Man’ – a 164-foot-tall rocky pinnacle – stands separated from the cliffs of The Storr.
+Part of the Trotternish Ridge, the oblong rock appears to be standing precariously on one end.
+Balanced, but with a slight tilt.

 Hike to Old Man of Storr